Dimensionality reduction for homological stability and global structure preservation: Benchmarking

 \section{Benchmarking}

-A collection of benchmarks is available in our GitHub repository \cite{dire-github}, some of which are given below.
-We shall concentrate on the main differences between DiRe--JAX, tSNE, and UMAP.
-Both tSNE and UMAP were implemented by Rapids.ai \cite{cuml}, and these are the GPU--based implementations that we use for benchmarking.
-We also use the original UMAP implementation by McInnes et al. \cite{umap-git}.
+A collection of benchmarks is available in the DiRe--RAPIDS repository \cite{dire-rapids}, some of which are given below.
+We concentrate on the main differences between DiRe, tSNE, and UMAP.
+For the visual comparisons and their associated metrics, DiRe, tSNE, UMAP, and PCA are instantiated with target dimension $d=2$ under a common protocol; this is the configuration of those experiments, not the scope of DiRe.
+The GPU protocol uses DiRe--RAPIDS and cuML implementations of tSNE, UMAP, and PCA on the same accelerator \cite{cuml}.
+A separate CPU--reference panel reports openTSNE \cite{opentsne} and the original UMAP implementation \cite{umap-git,umap}.
+CPU and GPU runtimes are never mixed into a hardware--normalized ranking.